-While upscale hotels and international-standard restaurants do exist, there are also plenty of long bus journeys along rugged mountain passes, rough-and-tumble jeep trips across empty landscapes and chilly nights at high altitude in low-frills hotels under llama wool blankets.
-Though rich in natural resources, Bolivia remains one of Latin America’s poorest countries.
-The infrastructure may need some work, but the country’s inherent charm and unwavering spirit lives on despite its overwhelming poverty.
+While bespoke tourism is emerging, there are also plenty of long bus journeys over precipitous mountain passes, rough-and-tumble jeep trips across empty landscapes and chilly nights at high altitude in budget hostels under llama wool blankets.

-Its charm lies in its staggering breadth of contrasts.
-The de facto capital La Paz (the official capital is Sucre) mixes both traditional and modern culture in a frenzy of collisions.
-Weave your way through the maze of streets where European restaurants and lively bars mix with witch markets, peaceful protests and hectic minibuses.
-Similarly, La Paz’s Eastern counterpart Santa Cruz offers much of the same but in a tropical, low-lying metropolis.
-The colonial cities of Sucre and Potosí are a chronicle of Bolivia’s past – white wash houses and historic plazas – while Tupiza and Uyuni offer something different altogether: the somewhat tragic and isolated culture of Altiplano towns.
+Bolivia’s cities encapsulate the country’s staggering contrasts.
+La Paz mixes both traditional and modern culture in a frenzy of collisions.
+Weave your way through the backstreets where cosmopolitan restaurants and lively bars compete with witch markets and speeding minibuses.
+By contrast, Santa Cruz has a younger vibe: famous for its spirited Carnival, it’s the booming hub of the tropical eastern lowlands.
+Colonial Sucre and Potosí are chronicles of Bolivia’s past – whitewashed mansions, gilt-lined churches, monumental plazas, and steep cobbled streets.
+While Tupiza and Uyuni offer something different altogether: the isolated culture of Altiplano towns.

-Bolivia’s endless geographical diversities cause it to feel almost otherworldly.
-From jungle greenery to vast white salt plains and a bustling capital city set in a mountain valley, the sweep of landscapes can be impenetrable: one day you can find yourself walking through a canyon of rock formations, the next volcanic geysers and endless stretches of white salt.
+From jungle greenery to vast white salt plains and wildlife-filled wetlands, the sweep of landscapes can be overwhelming: one day you can find yourself walking through a canyon of rock formations, the next volcanic geysers and endless stretches of white salt.
 It is this smorgasbord of remarkable features which keeps trips to Bolivia varied, alive and unforgettable.